England-Australia second T20 abandoned

 Danni Wyatt was unbeaten on 14 off 12 balls, with Tammy Beaumont six not out off 14 deliveries.

-The third T20 also takes place in Adelaide and is set to start at 03:10 GMT on Sunday.
+The third and final T20 also takes place in Adelaide and is set to start at 03:10 GMT on Sunday.